R Sudhakar

-Ramalingam Sudhakar is an Indian former judge.
-He is a former Chief Justice of Manipur High Court.
+Ramalingam Sudhakar (born 14 February 1959) is a retired Indian judge who served as 5th Chief Justice of Manipur High Court from 2018 to 2021.
 He is also former Acting Chief Justice of Jammu and Kashmir High Court and judge of Jammu and Kashmir High Court and Madras High Court.
+He served as president of National Company Law Tribunal from 2021 to 2026.

+Life and education

-He was born on 14 February 1959 and hails from Panapakkam village, Vellore District in Tamil Nadu.
-He was overlooked and V. Ramasubramanian was chosen over him as a Supreme Court judge.
+He was born on 14 February 1959 and hails from Panapakkam, Vellore District in Tamil Nadu.

-The Central Government approved Sudhakar's appointment as the president of the National Company Law Tribunal (NCLT) for a period of five years in October 28, 2021.
-Justice Sudhakar has been appointed for a period of five years from the date of appointment or till he attains the age of 67 or until further orders, whichever is earlier.

-Education

 Sudhakar had his early schooling done in Don Bosco Matriculation School, Egmore, Chennai.
 He graduated from St. Mary’s Higher Secondary School, Madurai, completing his school education.
 He graduated from Loyola College, Chennai with a college degree.
 He was conferred a Degree in Law from Madras Law College.

 Career

 Sudhakar enrolled as an advocate and started practice as an associate of the senior advocate Habibullah Badsha, former Advocate General of Tamil Nadu and Public Prosecutor of Madras High Court.

 Sudhakar practised in all branches of law and specialized in the field of Customs, Central Excise and Sales Tax Law.
 Besides Madras High Court, he also practiced, appeared in cases before the High Court of Andhra Pradesh, Karnataka High Court and Kerala High Court.
 He regularly appeared in matters before the Supreme Court of India as well.